 EASTERN CRICKET FROG

-You may have to look twice to see the northern cricket frog.
+You may have to look twice to see the eastern cricket frog.
 Its coloration and small size allows this tiny amphibian to conceal itself easily, so it often is difficult to find even if nearby.
 As an adult, it averages only five-eighths to 1 3/8 inches long.
 It is diurnal and when not basking in the sun, spends the rest of its day foraging for food.
 Although a member of the treefrog family, the northern cricket frog is destined to spend most of its time on the ground because this species has lost the large, adhesive toe pads typical of the treefrogs.

-The northern cricket frog occupies a little less than a quarter of the state.
+The eastern cricket frog occupies a little less than a quarter of the state.
 Found in the southeast corner, its range falls within an arc beginning in Franklin County, then curving north and east to the southern edge of the Pocono Mountains.
 It is distributed from Long Island south to the Florida panhandle, then west to just inside Texas.

 COPE'S GRAY TREEFROG

-As treefrogs go, the eastern gray treefrog is a moderately large animal, measuring 1 1/4 to two inches along its body.
+As treefrogs go, the gray treefrog is a moderately large animal, measuring 1 1/4 to two inches along its body.
 It is nocturnal and spends the day reposing beneath the loose bark or in the hollow of a tree.
 At other times it simply clings to the trunk or branch of a tree, where its color and pattern create a natural camouflage, blending in with the bark and concealing it from all but the keenest observer.

-The eastern gray treefrog is believed to be distributed statewide in Pennsylvania, missing perhaps from the Allegheny Mountains where documented sightings are sketchy at best.
+The gray treefrog is believed to be distributed statewide in Pennsylvania, missing perhaps from the Allegheny Mountains where documented sightings are sketchy at best.
 Except for northern Maine and southern Florida, this treefrog extends over the eastern one-third or better of the United States.
 Its western limit is generally marked with a line running from Manitoba in Canada to central Texas.